PoisotLab/ms_ncbitaxonomy_softwarenote/README.md

 In this manuscript, we describe `NCBITaxonomy.jl`, a Julia package that provides advanced name matching and error handling capacities for the reconciliation of taxonomic names to the NCBI database.
+This package works by downloading a local copy of the taxonomy database, so that queries can be made rapidly, and that subsequent queries will return the same results.
+The package offers functionalities to automatically prompt users to update the local copy of the taxononmy database if it becomes outdated.
 This package was used to facilitate the development of the *CLOVER* [@Gibb2021DatPro] database of host-virus associations, by reconciling the names of viruses and mammals from four different sources, where all of the issues described above were present.
 More recently, it has become part of the automated curation of data for the *VIRION*